inancgumus/learngo/ROADMAP-EXPERIENCED.md

 * On the fly image processing services
 * 3d render farm/content production pipeline (pretty large project)
 * Production lxc container deployment
-* Automated testing managemen
+* Automated testing management

 Reference: [This reddit post](https://www.reddit.com/r/golang/comments/5nac2b/what_have_you_used_go_for_in_your_professional/).

 ### [From Eight years of Go post](https://blog.golang.org/8years):

-> Today, **every single cloud company has critical components of their cloud infrastructure implemented in Go** including Google Cloud, AWS, Microsoft Azure, Heroku and many others.
-Go is a key part of cloud companies like Alibaba, Cloudflare, and Dropbox.
+> Today, **every single cloud company has critical components of their cloud infrastructure implemented in Go** including Google Cloud, AWS, Microsoft Azure, Heroku, and many others.
+Go is a vital part of cloud companies like Alibaba, Cloudflare, and Dropbox.
 Go is a critical part of open infrastructure including Kubernetes, Cloud Foundry, Openshift, NATS, Docker, Istio, Etcd, Consul, Juju and many more.
-Companies are increasingly choosing Go to build cloud infrastructure solutions.
+Companies are increasingly choosing Go, to build cloud infrastructure solutions.

 ### HOW MUCH YOU CAN EARN?